 That’s our scenario- a completely remodeled kitchen by the Baby Shower.
 When should you get started on this journey?
 Let’s work backwards:

-- ENTERTAIN: a big crowd at the party on the 3rd – the first Saturday in October
+- ENTERTAIN: a big crowd at the party on December 31 – New Years Eve

 There you go.
-If you want to be enjoying your new kitchen in time for a Baby Shower, you should be entering into a process by March 9th.
+If you want to be hosting a celebration in your new kitchen on New Years Eve, you should be entering into a process by June 19th.
 Can these times vary?
 Of course, they can, in both directions (faster or slower).
 Just be realistic about your time and ability to focus on the project.
 Life gets in the way- kids in school, a big project at work, travel, etc. and this can make it hard to keep to a schedule.
-Spring is a busy season for remodeling and some of these time frames might stretch out based on who you are working with.
+Summer is a busy season for remodeling and some of these time frames might stretch out based on who you are working with.
 This is time well spent.
 Explore options, examine different materials, be confident in your decisions.
 Take the time to fully explore and develop the project.
 You’ll be glad you did.

 Want to know more about how much it costs to remodel a kitchen?
 Click here.